quangthangisme/tp/docs/DeveloperGuide.md

 1. User <u>retrieves full information of an event (UC:15)</u>.
 2. User <u>searches for contacts' IDs (UC:TBD)</u>.
 3. User requests to mark those contacts as having attended the event.
-4. TC marks contacts as attending the event and displays the message `"Successfully marked <id_1>, <id_2>,... as having attended event <event name>."`
+4. TC marks contacts as attending the event and displays a confirmation message.
    Use case ends.

 **Extensions**
 * 3a.
 User inputs an empty event name.
     * 3a1.
-TC displays the error message: `"Event name cannot be empty!!!"`
+TC displays an error message.

       Use case resumes at step 3.

 * 3b.
 User inputs a non-existent event name.
     * 3b1.
-TC displays the error message: `"Sorry!!! we could not find <event_name> in the event list."`
+TC displays an error message.

       Use case resumes at step 3.

 * 3c.
-User inputs all empty contact ids.
+User inputs all empty contact IDs.
     * 3c1.
-TC displays the error message: `"There must be at least 1 contact!!!".`
+TC displays an error message.

       Use case resumes at step 3.

 * 3d.
-User enters a non-existent contact id.
+User enters a non-existent contact ID.
     * 3d1.
-TC displays the error message: `"Sorry, we could not find <id> in the contact list."`
+TC displays an error message.

       Use case resumes at step 3.